 In 2011, the Society produced The Key to Kent County History, a significant web resource for local history funded by the Maryland Historical Trust.
 Containing an overview of the story of Kent County by time period, with links to other websites, relevant holdings in the Society’s collection, essays, and other resources, this site serves as a framework to offer continually expanding resources on local history.

 The organization continues to collect oral histories, nurture research and writing, and develop projects and programs that preserve, promote and make accessible the record of local history.
-The ultimate goal of the Society is a handicapped accessible facility to house the Society’s local history research library and offices, while maintaining the Geddes-Piper House as a museum and event space.
+The ultimate goal of the Society is a handicapped accessible facility to house the Society’s local history research library and offices..

 We take very seriously our role as history keepers; after all, if a place does not keep its own history, then no one else will.

-Please visit us, and be certain to join us for our annual Tea Time Tour on the first Saturday in October.
+Please visit us, and be certain to join us for our annual Historic House Tour on the first Saturday in October.
 This tradition is one of the oldest historic house tours on the Eastern Shore.